 Many algorithms related to LSS-Target detection have been put forward in recent years, which can be grossly classified into two groups: single frame detection and sequential frames detection.
 Single frame detection finds targets without interframe prediction and compensation, which is of great concern in defense system.
-Yu et al. designed a Gaussian kernel to suppress the random noise and performed the region growth to filter out the large regions.
-Fan et al. used morphology operators and correlation filter to extract characteristic vectors of small target.
-Besides, particle filter, median filter, matched filter, wavelet transformation and Partial Differential Equation (PDE) are commonly used in single frame detection.
+Yu et al. designed a Gaussian kernel to suppress the random noise and performed the region growth to filter out the large regions.15 Fan et al. used morphology operators and correlation filter to extract characteristic vectors of small target.6 Besides, particle filter,1 median filter,2 matched filter,12 wavelet transformation13 and Partial Differential Equation (PDE)^{4,5} are commonly used in single frame detection.
 These algorithms can remove noises and enhance the contrast of image.
 However, they are not applicable to the complex urban area.

 Sequential frames detection requires prior information and is able to process images with more complex background.
-Visual Background Extractor (ViBe) described by Olivier Barnich and Marc Van Droogenbroeck is able to detect the LSS-Target in a static scene.
-ViBe can be initialized with a single frame, which is free of pause for the subsequent detection.
-Nieet al. proposed a method, which models background after analyzing the image properties and detect the moving dim targets by Multi-level Hypothesis Testing (MHT).
-Y. Zhang et al. proposed a method based on Three-Fame Difference, which can perform real-time detection but with high false alarm rate.
-E. Guariglia analysed the entropies of Shannon, Rnyi and Kolmogorov as well as Weierstrass-Mandelbrot Function and computed fractional derivative of the Riemann zeta function, which is applicable and effective in IR image processing.
+Visual Background Extractor (ViBe) described by Barnich and Droogenbroeck is able to detect the LSS-Target in a static scene.
+ViBe can be initialized with a single frame, which is free of pause for the subsequent detection.3 Nie et al. proposed a method, which models background after analyzing the image properties and detects the moving dim targets by Multi-level Hypothesis Testing (MHT).11 Zhang et al. proposed a method based on Three-Fame Difference, which can perform real-time detection but with high false alarm rate.16 Guariglia analyzed the entropies of Shannon, Rnyi and Kolmogorov8 as well as Weierstrass-Mandelbrot Function9 and computed fractional derivative of the Riemann zeta function, which is applicable and effective in IR image processing.^{7,10}

 In order to detect LSS-targets under dynamic and homogeneous background in real time, a novel fusion detection method with high accuracy is proposed in this paper.
-Firstly, adaptive threshold segmentation based on accumulative histogram and maximum likelihood estimate are used to eliminate the clutter and improve the SNR.
-Secondly, a template is set up to identify the seed point in the image.
-Thirdly, a constrained four criteria region growth algorithm is performed to separate regions.
+First, adaptive threshold segmentation based on accumulative histogram and maximum likelihood estimate are used to eliminate the clutter and improve the Signal-to-Noise Ratio (SNR).
+Second, a template is set up to identify the seed point in the image.
+Third, a constrained four criteria region growth algorithm is performed to separate regions.
 Finally, a small round target filter is constructed, which can eliminate false target and the background edges.
 Experimental results show that the performance of our method is better than Visual Background Extractor and Three Frame Difference method.

 This paper includes the following structure and main contents: the first part is an introduction of the current research status.
-In the second chapter, we analyze the features of LSS-Target.
-In the third chapter, a detailed description about our method is given.
-The experimental results are provided in the fourth chapter.
-Finally, we summarize the article in the last section.
+In Sec.
+2, we analyze the features of LSS-Target.
+In Sec.
+3, a detailed description about our method is given.
+The experimental results are provided in Sec.
+4. Finally, we summarize the paper in the last section.